scikit-hep/particle/README.rst

 Acknowledgements
 ----------------

+The UK Science and Technology Facilities Council (STFC) and the University of Liverpool provide funding for Eduardo Rodrigues (2020-) to work on this project part-time.

-Support for this work was provided by the National Science Foundation cooperative agreement OAC-1450377 (DIANA/HEP) and OAC-1836650 (IRIS-HEP).
+Support for this work was provided by the National Science Foundation cooperative agreement OAC-1450377 (DIANA/HEP) in 2016-2019 and has been provided by OAC-1836650 (IRIS-HEP) since 2019.
 Any opinions, findings, conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.